Military Time - Complete Guide

 |9:00 p.m.||2100||21:00||Twenty-one hundred|

 The difference between 24 hours format and military time

-For example, although both formats are based on dividing the day into 24 hours, the 24-hour cycle begins at 00:00 and ends at 23:59.
-The military time begins its cycle at 0001 and finishes it at 2400.
-However, in June of 2015, the Department of the Navy published in their correspondence manual otherwise.
-The document mentions 0000 as a starting point and 2359 as the last minute of the day2.
+Although both formats are based on dividing the day into 24 hours, the 24-hour cycle begins at 00:00 and ends at 23:59.
+The military time used to begin its cycle at 0001 and finish it at 2400.
+However, in June of 2015, the Department of the Navy updated correspondence manual to use 0000 as a starting point and 2359 as the last minute of the day1.